 The first conserved quantity we will investigate is momentum.
-Of course, just because momentum is conserved doesn't mean that the momentum of any particular object is always constant.
+Of course, just because momentum is conserved doesn't mean that the momentum of any particular object or system of objects is always constant.
 The momentum of a single object, like the number of blocks in the playroom, can change.
 Just as blocks can be thrown out of the window of the playroom, the momentum of a single object can be changed by applying impulse to it.
-The relationship between impulse and momentum is, conceptually, initial momentum + impulse = final momentum
+The relationship between impulse and momentum is, conceptually, initial momentum + impulse = final momentum initial momentum + impulse = final momentum